-The above revenue figures do not include original 2017 Proposal 1, 2017 Proposal 2, and 2020 school bond proceeds of \$11,699,790, \$1,702,031, and \$10,780,000, respectively.
+The above revenue figures do not include original 2020 school bond proceeds of \$10,780,000, respectively.

-The 2020 Capital Projects Fund, 2017 Proposal 1 Capital Projects Fund and 2017 Proposal 2 Capital Projects Fund include capital project activities funded with bonds issued after May 1, 1994.
+The 2020 Capital Projects Fund includes capital project activities funded with bonds issued after May 1, 1994.
 For these capital project funds, the District has complied with the applicable provisions of §1351a of the Revised School Code.
-The 2017 Proposal 1 Capital Projects Fund and 2017 Proposal 2 Capital Projects Fund were considered complete as of June 30, 2021.